Carl Henry Kaeppel: Character

 Kaeppel was described as a lovable character, loyal and trustworthy, who loved knowledge for its own sake.

-He was a voracious reader, and not only retained all he read but could cross-reference that information and draw inferences and reach surprising conclusions from the mass of mental data.
-He carried in his head the makings of a multitude of books, though he only ever completed one or two.
-Despite being unable to pronounce an "R", so that "Greek" came out "Gweek", he was a welcome conversationalist and a writer and speaker to a range of subjects on ABC radio.
-An habitué of the Savage and Naval and Military clubs, he was a hard drinker, generous to a fault, completely devoid of worldly ambition and died virtually penniless and (perhaps hastened from being gassed during the War) before his time.
+He was a voracious reader, retaining and cross-referencing a great deal of information.
+He carried in his head the makings of many books, although he only completed a small number.
+He was considered a welcome conversationalist and a writer and spoke on a range of subjects on ABC radio.
+A regular at the Savage and Naval and Military clubs, he was a hard drinker.
+He was considered lacking in worldly ambition and died virtually penniless, his death having perhaps been hastened by his being gassed during the war.

 Recognition

-Thanks to an anonymous benefaction, annual prizes for study in the classics, known as the Carl Kaeppel Memorial Prize, were instituted at the Marist Brothers' High School, Darlinghurst.
+Following an anonymous benefaction, annual prizes for study in the classics, known as the Carl Kaeppel Memorial Prize, were instituted at the Marist Brothers' High School, Darlinghurst.